Let Porto Real Estate Group assist you with purchasing a new home

 Step 5 – Find the home you've been looking for

-We're sure we'll find the house of your dreams in Milford.
+We're sure we'll find the house of your dreams.
 When that happens, we'll precisely develop your real estate purchase offer.
 The offer will be tailored to suit your needs, including some contingencies, such as obtaining financing, completing the inspection, and a clean title.

 When turning in your offer, you'll want to submit "earnest money."
 This is a cash deposit given to the home seller to secure the offer to buy the property.
 The amount is usually applied to the closing costs.
 If the offer is accepted, we should close on the home about 30 to 60 days after.
 This allows plenty of time for your mortgage financing.